The Easy Way to Check if Your Business Name is Available for Registration

 - If you’re forming an LLC or Corporation, you’ll need to include your entity name in the Articles of Organization or Incorporation you file with the Secretary of State.

-- Trademark applications are filed with the USPTO and, unless you’re very experienced, not something you want to tackle without legal support.
+- Trademark applications are filed with the USPTO for federal trademarks and typically a state Secretary of State for state trademarks and, unless you’re very experienced, not something you want to tackle without legal support.

 Legal Help Beyond Business Names

-On top of the name check and business formation services included with Launch by Legalshield, you get three months of our small business legal plan to use for any other legal issues related to launching or operating your business.
+On top of the name check and business formation services included with Launch by LegalShield, you get three months of our small business legal plan to use for any other business legal issues related to launching or operating your business.

 Launch by LegalShield includes a consultation with an attorney, business name check, preparation and filing of all entity formation documents, your EIN and three months of legal support.